Tulasipriya0208/LaneLineDetection/README.md

 own but systems like autonomous vehicles or self-driving vehicles need assistance to drive accordingly.
 With the advancement of technology, availability of vast datasets and computational power, models can be build that creates a pipeline for the vehicle to steer without any manual assistance.

+This project was developed using Image Processing techniques.